Skip to Content

 Two close friends and I had already traversed seven miles of earth and asphalt, and were nowhere near the halfway mark.
 Once upon a time, I embraced the thrills of hiking insane distances to the summits of 10,000-foot peaks.
 But now, after weeks of sitting on a couch to rewatch The Sopranos, I had to face my penance for impulsively agreeing to a 17-mile trek across San Francisco.

 The trail serves as a backdrop for a lesson on SF history and diversity, guiding you through parts of town that you may have passed by over the years.
-It unveils the well-hidden green spaces that dot every corner town.
+It unveils the well-hidden green spaces that dot every corner in town.
 And it shows the full breadth of city life, from the working-class shops of Visitacion Valley to the eye-watering capitalist excesses of Seacliff, where 17-year-olds park their Range Rovers in the driveways of $7 million homes.

 Yes, the length of the trail is daunting, but it is doable for a reasonably fit person.
 Some people even split it into two parts over two days, but for me, tackling the entire seven-hour journey left a memorable, if painful, reminder that SF might be the most interesting city in the world.